APDA Center for Advanced Research

 Medical Director: Marie Hélène Saint-Hilaire, MD, FRCPC

-The Parkinson’s Disease and Movement Disorders Center is affiliated with the Boston University School of Medicine (BUSM) and has a long established clinical research program.
+The Parkinson’s Disease and Movement Disorders Center is affiliated with the Boston University Chobanian & Avedisian School of Medicine and has a long established clinical research program.
 Research is ongoing and includes observational and interventional research in pharmacology and rehabilitation.
 In addition, there are studies of surgical procedures and/or devices.
 Please visit the research website to learn more about the Center’s extensive research program.